 That said, it’s important to choose your attacks carefully.
 You don’t want to waste all of your building opportunities by taking out random soldiers.
 It’s just not worth it.

 On the other hand, attacking becomes smart when you can target your opponents undefended structures, or destroy a force that will probably destroy one of your important structures.

 During your first game of Root, you probably won’t put too much thought or effort into where you start the game.
 As you progress, however, you’ll quickly realize that the starting position can make a big difference.
 This is especially true if you’re a proactive player who likes to plan ahead.

 Marquise de Cat

-Marquise de Cat is the main “bad guy” faction, if you will, and playing it can be a blast since the entire game revolves around your actions.
+Marquise de Cat is the main “bad guy” faction, and playing it can be a blast since the entire game revolves around your actions.

 You start out controlling nearly the entire forest, and the other factions are tasked with taking it from you.
 They will do just that.
 Rather than trying to defend or recapture it all, the Cat’s best strategy is usually to sit back and build as much as possible.
 This is because the Marquise de Cat faction gets the most points out of anybody for successfully crafting.
 They also get the fewest opportunities to attack.

 Overall, if you choose the Marquise de Cat faction, you’ll want to focus on building and earning victory points as fast as possible.